jbytes1027/better-blogs-server/README.md

 # Better Blogs Server

 The backend for Better Blogs, a reddit-like sharing platform for blog posts.
-Built to learn modern fullstack development.
+Built to learn modern full stack development.

 ## Tech Stack